Wildmangabe/Portfolio/README.md

 * **Usage:** Audio snippets and quotes are used under Fair Use principles for transformative, non-commercial, and portfolio purposes.
 No copyright infringement is intended.

 > [!IMPORTANT]
-> If you are a rights holder and wish for this content to be removed, please contact me at [Your Email] and I will comply immediately.
+> If you are a rights holder and wish for this content to be removed, please contact me at wildmangabe@gmail.com and I will comply immediately.

 ## License